 Laverton Caravan Park

 Laverton is the start of the Longest Shortcut Road, a mostly dirt road that goes to Alice Springs and then onto Winton in Queensland.
-It is also a stop for gold prospectors to try and find their fortune.
+It is also a stop for gold prospectors to try to find their fortune.

-Its caravan park has all the amenities you would expect and another key point is it’s located behind a secure gate.
+Its caravan park has all the amenities you would expect, and another key point is it’s located behind a secure gate.
 Cabins and powered and unpowered sites are available.

 Where It Is